Kamitri/ionlab/README.md

     lab.analyze_eq(solver='wolfram')  # Use wolfram to solve equation

 ## More compounds
 Some common compounds have been provided for quick access.
-Type `cc.` to see a list of common chemicals.
-Compounds can be declared like below (*untuitive and inconsistent, I know*):
+Type `il.cc.` to see a list of common chemicals.
+Compounds can be declared like below (*unintuitive and inconsistent, I know*):

+    HCl = il.cc.HCl
-    NH3 = Compound(formula='NH3')
+    NH3 = Compound(formula='NH3')  # Declare it yourself
     CdBr2 = Compound(cation='Cd2+', anion='Br-', cation_count=1, anion_count=2)
     H2SO4 = Compound(formula='H2SO4', cation_count=2, anion_count=1)
     H2SO4 = Compound(cation='H+', anion='SO42-', cation_count=2, anion_count=1)

+## Adding/editing chemicals' data
+To add new compounds/edit their data, please go to `ionlab/IonicEquilibrium/db/chemicals.db` and manually edit the desired data.
+Then change your current working directory to that same folder `db/` and execute the command:
+`python dbmanage.py dbmake`
 # Limitations
 I made this package when I wasn't the greatest programmer, nor the best chemist.
 This still hold true, but at least now I can ask someone, maybe.
 Please be aware that this package may be **buggy**, **incomplete**, **inconsistent**.
 Honestly, thanks for the reading the docs but trying out this package may **not be the best experience**.
 But well, if you want to explore, go for it.
 It is unknown whether I will ever update this package.
 If maybe someone need it, perhaps.
 **Current limitations**
  - Computation may fail for systems that are too complex, or... just fail in general.
- - Computation may be mildy or wildy inaccurate for systems involving complexation/precipitation.
+ - Computation may be mildly or wildly inaccurate for systems involving complexation/precipitation.
  - Unintuitive design for adding/adjusting chemicals (data).
  - Changing chemicals' constant values during runtime is not available.
  - The ideal assumption is utilized.
- - GEKKO solver (pure python) may be slower at calculating and easier to fail for complex systems.
+ - GEKKO solver (pure python) may be slower at calculating and easier to fail for simple and complex systems.
+ - Pretty much meaningless.

+# Authors
+ - Just me, yay.